jacobmoncur/gogogo/Readme.md

     gogogo logs <name> — tail remote log gogogo list — show available names
-    gogogo history <name> - shows a history of deployed commits
+    gogogo history <name> - shows a history of deployed commits gogogo command <name> <command> - run a command on the server in base directory

     gogogo has an alias of ggg for saving you those precious keystrokes